min2ha/ukwa-site/content/target/49867/index.en.md

   "subject": "Brexit"
 }

-# John Major: Britain and Europe: a reality check

 In his first public statement since the EU referendum, Sir John Major outlines the realities that he believes both Britain and Europe face in the future.